Your Trusted Partner

 Employment Stability: MOM typically requires the sponsor to have been employed for at least 6 months with the current employer and have a continuing employment contract extending at least 6 months beyond the DP application date.

-Relationship Documentation: Extensive documentation is required to prove family relationships, including marriage certificates, birth certificates, and potentially translated documents if issued in languages other than English.
+Relationship Documentation: Extensive documentation must prove family relationships, including marriage certificates, birth certificates, and potentially translated documents if issued in languages other than English.

 Long-Term Visit Pass (LTVP) Alternative